johnosbb/NLP/Spacy/README.md

 - Token Objects: In NLP libraries like spaCy, tokens are often represented as objects that include not only the text of the token but also various attributes, such as part-of-speech tags, lemma forms, and more.
 These attributes are useful for linguistic analysis and other NLP tasks.
 - Tokenization Challenges: Tokenization can be challenging for certain languages, especially those with agglutinative or morphologically rich features, as well as for handling contractions, compound words, and other linguistic phenomena.
 - Tokenization is a fundamental step in many NLP pipelines, as it serves as the basis for tasks such as part-of-speech tagging, named entity recognition, syntactic parsing, and text classification.
 Accurate tokenization is crucial for ensuring that NLP models can understand and process text effectively.
+- Transitive Verbs: A transitive verb is a type of verb that requires one or more objects to complete its meaning in a sentence.
+In other words, a transitive verb is an action verb that acts on something or someone.

 ## Spans

 In spaCy, a "span" refers to a continuous sequence of tokens within a Doc object.
 A span can represent a portion of the text in a document, which can include one or more adjacent tokens.
 Spans are often used to extract or manipulate specific segments of text within a larger document.